BazyshynAnton/BazyshynAnton/README.md

 # 📚 Bazyshyn Anton

-Front-end developer with 2 years of experience, who improves himself by spending 12 hours each day studying and writing projects.
+Front-end developer with 2 years of experience, who improves himself by spending 12 hours each day studying and writing projects.<br/>
 I specialize in React, Next.js development with TypeScript, and JavaScript.
-Using Redux, OOP or FP, I efficiently separate business logic from UI components and create well-organized code and project structure.
+Using Redux, OOP or FP, I efficiently separate business logic from UI components and create well-organized code and project structure.<br/>
 My English level is B2 Upper-intermediate, so without a doubt I can communicate with clients and team members.

 <div align="center">